shiakahmed/My-DevOpsClassCodes/README.md

 Addressbook Tutorial
 ====================
 updated the file
-updated the jenkinsfile for automated build for every commit new line updated
+A new line included in readme.MD to understand how jenkins functions. updated the jenkinsfile for automated build for every commit new line updated
 This tutorial teaches you some of the basic concepts in [Vaadin Framework](https://vaadin.com).
 It is meant to be